Nationally recognised qualifications earned through Recognition of Prior Learning (RPL) can give you an edge. Are you interested in:

 Can RPL qualifications give me credit towards university studies?

-Many people who have gained qualifications with WESTBORNE COLLEGE have used them to gain credit towards further education, including Bachelor degrees or Masters at university.
+Many people who have gained qualifications with WESTBOURNE COLLEGE have used them to gain credit towards further education, including Bachelor degrees or Masters at university.
 All nationally recognised qualifications can be used for credit transfer.
 Most universities state that the amount of credit granted depends on the specific application of an individual.

 How do I know which qualifications I could get?